 - i.
 Development, adoption, and implementation of Building Codes that meet or exceed the standards set forth in the International Residential Code 2012 (IRC 2012); - ii.
 Development, adoption, and implementation of a Flood Damage Prevention Ordinance that meets CDBG-MIT requirements of at least 2 feet above base flood elevation; - iii.
 Development, adoption, and implementation of a Zoning Ordinance based upon a land use plan or comprehensive plan; - iv.
 Development and adoption of forward-looking land use plans that integrate hazard mitigation plans; - v.
-Development and adoption of forward-looking Comprehensive Plans that integrate hazard mitigation plans; and - vi.
+Development and adoption of forward-looking Comprehensive Plans that integrate hazard mitigation plans; - vi.
 Public Service activities focused on education and outreach campaigns designed to alert communities and beneficiaries to opportunities to further mitigate identified risks through insurance, best practices, and other strategies.
-Public information activities leading to CRS credit accrual and CRS eligibility are eligible under this activity. - 5.4.12.6 Ineligible Activities: Activities not expressly listed under the Eligible Activities section are prohibited.
+Public information activities leading to CRS credit accrual and CRS eligibility are eligible under this activity; and - vii.
+Development and adoption of Comprehensive Disaster Recovery Plans. - 5.4.12.6 Ineligible Activities: Activities not expressly listed under the Eligible Activities section are prohibited.